hydrusnetwork/hydrus/docs/developer_api.md

 ## API

 In general, the API deals with standard UTF-8 JSON.
 POST requests and 200 OK responses are generally going to be a JSON 'Object' with variable names as keys and values obviously as values.
 There are examples throughout this document.
-For GET requests, everything is in standard GET parameters, but some variables are complicated and will need to be JSON encoded and then URL encoded.
+For GET requests, everything is in standard GET parameters, but some variables are complicated and will need to be JSON-encoded and then URL-encoded.
 An example would be the 'tags' parameter on [GET /get\_files/search\_files](#get_files_search_files), which is a list of strings.
 Since GET http URLs have limits on what characters are allowed, but hydrus tags can have all sorts of characters, you'll be doing this:

 *   Your list of tags: